The Singleton

 She advanced.

-*"I am asking the board to vote on a pricing strategy.
-I am also, separately, asking the board to be aware that we are sitting on the first real piece of long-tail infrastructure our civilization has ever produced.
-If we let the company that owns it spend the next five years arguing about the ethics of the gift shop, we are going to look back from 2080 and not understand what we were doing in 2030.
-The competition for our time, between making Afterlife bigger and making Afterlife pretty, is the same competition we already lost — between curing aging and selling streaming subscriptions.
-I would prefer not to lose it twice."*
+"Afterlife is the first product anyone has built that touches that.
+It is not entertainment.
+It is not luxury.
+It is partition-preservation infrastructure — every person we cryo this decade is a person we keep in the population for whatever century buys us a habitable Earth, or Mars, or a fusion runway, or a substrate none of us has imagined yet.
+Premium Empathy is product mix.
+The actual product is the bet.
+I am asking you to vote on a pricing strategy.
+I am asking you, separately, to be aware that we are sitting on the first real piece of long-tail infrastructure our civilization has produced, and that if the company that owns it spends five years arguing about the ethics of the gift shop, we will look back from 2080 and not understand what we were doing in 2030.
+The competition between making Afterlife bigger and making Afterlife pretty is the same competition we already lost once — between curing aging and selling streaming subscriptions.
+I would prefer not to lose it twice."

 He turned to Sandra.

-*"Two.
-Have you had Aion run an interpretability pass on what the donor experience is during the share."*
+*"Two: have you had Aion run an interpretability pass on what the donor experience is, during the share."*

-Sandra: "We pay them a flat rate of ninety-six dollars a month."
+"We pay them ninety-six dollars a month."

 *"That is not what I asked."*